Bira/octopus-carnival/_drafts/lphr-scene-04.md

 No interrupt checks today, because I don't wanna.

-This scene will cover the entirety of the Livery delve.
+This scene will cover the first half of the Livery delve.

 # Mythic Bookkeeping